 This style has a performance mesh upper reinforced with a PU-coated leather mudguard, a waterproof DryVent membrane and a robust toe cap for maximum protection.

 Key Features: OrthoLite Hybrid footbed and EVA midsole promote underfoot comfort.
 An ESS midfoot shank encourages stability while a forefoot lends protection.
 UltrAtac rubber soles help you step securely even on icy surfaces.

 Take Note: May take some time to break in.

 This boot has a performance suede leather and mesh upper designed with M Select Dry construction, which seals out water while letting unwanted moisture escape.

-Cons: Some wearers may prefer a stiffer sole.
+Take Note: Some wearers may prefer a stiffer sole.

 3. Columbia Redmond V2 Hiking Shoe

-Cons: These may run somewhat small.
+Take Note: May run somewhat small.

 4. Skechers Selmen-Enago Trail Oxford Hiking Shoe